minimalexpansion/KemonoDownloader/README.md

 For ways to get help, report issues, or support the project’s development, please see the [Support page](SUPPORT.md).

 ## Contributing
 Kemono Downloader is open-source, and contributions are encouraged!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get involved, submit pull requests, and suggest features.
-All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read our [Contributing Guidelines](CONTRIBUTING.md), [Code of Conduct](CODE_OF_CONDUCT.md), and [Security Policy](SECURITY.md) before submitting issues or pull requests.
+Use the appropriate [issue templates](.github/ISSUE_TEMPLATE/) for reporting bugs, suggesting features, or other contributions, and the [Pull Request template](.github/PULL_REQUEST_TEMPLATE.md) for code submissions.

+## Security
+If you discover a security vulnerability, please follow our [Security Policy](SECURITY.md) by emailing [izeno.contact@gmail.com](mailto:izeno.contact@gmail.com) or using the [Security Report issue template](.github/ISSUE_TEMPLATE/security_report.yml) for non-sensitive issues.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Use, modify, and distribute it freely per the license terms.